bobinska-dev/sanity-plugin-table-of-contents-plugin/README.md

-# sanity-plugin-table-of-contents
+# Table of Contents for your Sanity Studio

-A plugin that adds a table of contents inspector to navigate your page builder arrays and portable text in documents, letting you quickly jump to a specific heading or custom block.
+This is a plugin that adds a table of contents inspector to navigate your page builder arrays and Portable Text in documents, letting you quickly jump to a specific heading or custom block - even for nested Portable Text fields.

 ## Features